faranalytics/dialog/README.md

 - Conversation history
 - Agent-driven STT and TTS selection.

 **NB** Dialog is still under active development.
-Prior to 1.0.0, public interfaces may change on turns of the minor.
+Prior to 1.0.0, public interfaces may change on turns of the minor and commit messages will be minimal.

 ## Table of contents